The swim course will be 1000m per lap. Short race does 1 lap, long race does 2 laps.

 ALL MARSHALS ARE ASSISTANT RACE OFFICIALS.
 IF THEY CONSIDER THAT YOU ARE RIDING DANGEROUSLY THEY WILL REPORT IT TO THE OVERALL RACE OFFICIAL.
 THERE IS ONLY ONE SANCTION FOR DANGEROUS RIDING - DISQUALIFICATION.

 The run is a mix of road, path and fell.
-Footwear is your choice, I strongly recommend fell shoes, light racing flats are not suitable.
-There will be an Aid Station on the long course which you will pass at about 5 miles and 9.5 miles.
-This will be situated where the two loops of the route come together near to the rear of the Howtown Hotel.
+Footwear is your choice, I strongly recommend fell shoes that have some cushioning for the road section, light racing flats are probably not suitable.
+There will be an Aid Station on the long course which you will pass at 9.5k and 14k.
+This will be situated where the run leaves the fell path at Martindale Church.
 Water and food will be available at the Aid Station.
 If you wish we will take a drinks bottle for you to the run Aid Station for you.
 Please ensure that your race number is displayed on the bottle and place in correct basket outside the registration marquee on Sunday morning.

 If taking a drink at the aid station YOU MUST STOP, DRINK AND DEPOSIT YOU CUP IN THE BIN PROVIDED BEFORE CONTINUING.
 The slinging of plastic cups will result in your disqualification.

 In the event of poor weather, particularly poor visibility, the run route may be changed.
 I have seen snow in June in this area.
 Please do not put yourself, fellow competitors and the rescue services at risk by not being suitably prepared.
 The last 3 ½ miles of the run are on-road.